pranaysahith/k8-traffic-generator/upwork-devs/Roozbeh-Moayydeian/AMI/README.md

 # How to create AMI (Amazon Machine Image) for traffic-generator and other services (ex: JMeter)

-## 1. First Create and an EC2 Instances
+## 1. First Create an EC2 Instance

 Full doc on: https://docs.aws.amazon.com/efs/latest/ug/gs-step-one-create-ec2-resources.html